cosmobobak/viridithas-chess/README.md

 The main engine is found within Viridithas.py.

 Modes for Antichess, Atomic, and Crazyhouse are implemented via subclasses of the main engine, but Crazyhouse currently possesses suboptimal evaluation.

+You can find my successor, Viridithas II, at [cosmobobak/virtue](https://github.com/cosmobobak/virtue)